angelaap/NitratiruptorRNA-seq/README.md

 * [reference genome file (gtt, gtf)](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/010/325/GCA_000010325.1_ASM1032v1/)
 * raw fasta files: sequencing data have been deposited in the NCBI Sequencing Read Archive under accession PRJNA746661

+Nextflow pipeline nfcore/rnaseq (version 3.1) was used mainly with standard settings.
+However, the few changes made to the settings are summarized as follows:
+* strandedness of the library was set as reverse in the input file
+* Hisat2 was the aligner selected
+* Trim Galore clipped length was changed to 15 bp.

+Reads were mapped to the reference sequence Nitratiruptor sp.
+SB155-2 (GenBank: Assembly: GCA_000010325.1).
+Gene counts for each sample were extracted from StringTie results using the python script, [prepDE.py](https://linuxtut.com/en/27db85f39f3ae385f451/) and imported into the R statistical environment for further analysis.

 ## Differential expression analysis

 DESeq and enrichment analysis details: https://github.com/angelaap/NitratiruptorRNA-seq/blob/main/NitratiruptorRNA-seq.Rmd